Home > Spain > Granada > Granada International Montessori School

 Learning support offered

-A dedicated psychologist plays a pivotal role by visiting the school weekly, offering expertise to address any emerging needs.
-This regular presence allows for the timely identification of challenges and the implementation of tailored strategies to support each child.
-Moreover, staff actively observe classrooms, closely studying behavior to ensure a thorough understanding of each student's unique requirements.
-This proactive approach enables the school to make necessary adjustments to the learning environment, ensuring it remains inclusive and supportive.
-When specific cases demand additional assistance, the school has the flexibility to place extra specialists directly within the classroom setting (families cover any associated costs).
+Our team actively observes classrooms, closely monitoring student behavior to gain a thorough understanding of each child's unique needs.
+This proactive approach allows us to make necessary adjustments to the learning environment, ensuring it remains inclusive and supportive.
+When specific cases require additional assistance, the school can arrange for extra specialists to support students within the classroom setting, with families covering any associated costs.

 The school supports gifted, able and talented students